sunpy/ndcube/docs/ndcubesequence.rst

 Plotting
 --------

+Just like `~ndcube.NDCube`, `~ndcube.NDCubeSequence` provide simple but powerful plotting APIs to help users visualize their data.
+Two plotting methods, `~ndcube.NDCubeSequence.plot` and `~ndcube.NDCubeSequence.plot_as_cube`, are provided which correspond to the sequence and cube-like representations of the data, respectively.
-The `ndcube.NDCubeSequence.plot` method allows the sequence to be animated as though it were one contiguous `~ndcube.NDCube`.
-It has the same API and same kwargs as `ndcube.NDCube.plot`.
+These methods allows the sequence to be animated as though it were one contiguous `~ndcube.NDCube`.
+Both methods have the same API and same kwargs as `ndcube.NDCube.plot`.
 See documentation for `ndcube.NDCube.plot` for more details.
+The main substantive difference between them is how the axis inputs relate to dimensionality of the data, i.e. the same way that the inputs to NDCubeSequence slicing and `~ndcube.NDCubeSequence.index_as_cube` differ.

 Explode Along Axis